 We have several options available to best suit your needs.

-Promoting on-time payments can provide your customers with an opportunity to build or establish credit.
+Promoting on-time payments can provide your customers with the best opportunity to build or establish credit.

 Customers who know you are reporting payment history are more likely to make on-time payments.